This Day In Music: July 12

 July 12, 1968 ~ Pop rock sibling outfit the Bee Gees record I've Gotta Get A Message To You ~ Written by Barry Gibb, Robin Gibb and Maurice Gibb.
 Produced by the band with their manager Robert Stigwood.
 Released the following August as a single, b/w Kitty Can, it would become their first Billboard Hot 100 charttopper and their second UK No.1 hit, Massachusetts being their first

 July 12, 1968 ~ Carl Edward Thompson Jr, commonly known as hip-hop, R&B producer Chucky Thompson, born in Washington DC, USA ~ In-house producer with Bad Boy Entertainment.
-Has worked with artists such as Usher, Born Jamericans, Notorious BIG (Ready To Die), Mary J Blige, Total, Faith Evans (Faith), Brian McKnight, Puff Johnson, Mya, Nas (8 Mile), Lil' Mo, Juvenile, Ne-Yo, Busta Rhymes, and others ~ Thompson passed away in 2021
+Has worked with artists such as Usher, Born Jamericans, the Notorious BIG (Ready To Die), Mary J Blige, Total, Faith Evans (Faith), Brian McKnight, Puff Johnson, Mya, Nas (8 Mile), Lil' Mo, Juvenile, Ne-Yo, Busta Rhymes, and others ~ Thompson passed away in 2021

 July 12, 1967 ~ Ralph Lee McCaughan, commonly known as indie rock singer, guitarist, songwriter Mac McCaughan, born in Fort Lauderdale, Florida, USA ~ Best known as founding member of Superchunk, known for a string of critically acclaimed albums and especially No Pocky For Kitty released in 1991, and for his solo outlet Portastatic, known best for the 2005 Bright Ideas album.
 Co-founded the indie label Merge Records with regular musical collaborator Laura Ballance.
 McCaughan was also a member of the Slushpuppies, Wwax, Metal Pitcher, Bricks, and Seam, and notably present on the latter's 1992 Headsparks debut album.
 Teamed up with Guided By Voices-singer Robert Pollard to form the group Go Back Snowball, known for their 2002 Calling Zero